Suns vs. Jazz NBA Betting Odds, Prediction & Trends

-The Phoenix Suns head to Salt Lake City to take on the Utah Jazz on Friday night at 10:00 PM ET on ESPN in the group stage of the NBA’s In-Season Tournament.
-Can the Suns cover the 5.5-point spread as road favorites?
+The Phoenix Suns remain in Salt Lake City to face the Utah Jazz on Sunday night at 8:00 PM ET on NBA TV.
+Can the Suns cover the 4.5-point spread as road favorites?
 Check out our Suns vs. Jazz betting prediction to get today’s winner.

 Suns vs. Jazz Matchup & Betting Odds